 In the winter months, Witsand is also the perfect spot to watch the whales in the famous Witsand whale nursery.

 Taking a day to explore the area: There are several fabulous drives and 4X4 routes that take you beyond the Grootvadersbosch Valley to Barrydale or Riversdale.
-For rainy days, try some of the local favourite restaurants and coffee shops in Heidelberg, Swellendam, Suurbraak and Barrydale.
+For rainy days, try some of the local favourite restaurants, wine farms and coffee shops in Heidelberg, Swellendam, Suurbraak and Barrydale.

 All of these places are a 20-40 minute drive and perfect for a rainy day.
 Chat to us to find out more.